jjfriedman/TA-Research/README.md

 This is R code designed to query the [OpenAlex](https://openalex.org/) [API](https://docs.openalex.org/) and retrieve institutional research outputs.
 It then takes those outputs and converts it to an Excel file for ease of use.

-This code is inspired by the code developed by Teresa Schultz for her FSCI 2025 Workshop available here: (https://github.com/schauch/OpenAlexRFSCI2025)
+This code is inspired by the code developed by Teresa Schultz for her FSCI 2025 Workshop available here: (https://github.com/schauch/OpenAlexRFSCI2025).

+I am *NOT* R coder.
+This code represents my attempt to try to solve two problems with the OpenAlex web interface:
+1. That OpenAlex often doesn't play nice with Excel.
+2. That it takes a fire hose approach that can require removing a lot of columns depending on your needs.

+If you are an R coder, or just someone who knows more about R than I do, I welcome any feedback you have.

+I also want to acknowledge and thank the wonderful people at [OpenAlex](https://openalex.org/team) and the [openalexR project](https://docs.ropensci.org/openalexR/).

 <h2>Getting Started</h2>

+I wrote this code so that hopefully it can be used without any specific R knowledge or coding skills.
+The idea is that by replacing a few variables at the top, you'll be able to get a useful Excel file.

 For the basics of getting started, this [guide](https://rstudio-education.github.io/hopr/starting.html) may be helpful.

 First off, you'll need to install [R](https://cran.r-project.org/).

 You'll need software to edit and run code.
 I recommend (and use) the free and open source [RStudio](https://posit.co/products/open-source/rstudio/?sid=1).

+The main file is BaseOpenAlexQuery.R.
+There is a similar, experimental file called CorrespondingInstitutionOpenAlexQuery.R.
+However, I do *NOT* recommend using this file other than as a comparison, because OpenAlex [corresponding author data](https://docs.openalex.org/api-entities/works/work-object/authorship-object#is_corresponding) is not reliable.

 The code should do this for you (lines 4-6), but you'll also need install 3 packages:
 [openalexR](https://github.com/ropensci/openalexR)